SHERIDAN — Each year, the Sheridan County Chamber of Commerce takes time to recognize outstanding businesses and business leaders in the community.

 On the front page of the Feb.
 9, 2017, edition of The Sheridan Press, the winners in each category of business awards for 2017 were recognized.
 Over the next six weeks, the other individuals and businesses nominated will be recognized on the Saturday “Business” page for their contributions to the Sheridan community.

-This year, PJ Treide was named Business Person of the Year.
+This year, The Food Group was recognized with the Key Service Award.
 The other nominees were:

 Information from the Sheridan County Chamber of Commerce.